Pax-Nguyen/Phuc_Nguyen_Final_Project/README.md

 **🔍 Insights:**

 1. **High Engagement Group**
-   - This segment is the largest, making up 37.54% of total customers
+   - This segment is **the largest**, making up 37.54% of total customers
    - Likely contains both retail and wholesale customers

 2. **Likely contributes strongly to revenue**
    - Since they’re recent purchasers and AOV is high ($519.62), this group likely generates a large share of recent revenue

 3. **Overlap with high-frequency buyers**
-   - Many of them may belong to the ≥ 30 Orders group (25.77%), making them key loyalty drivers
+   - Many of them may belong to the ≥ 30 Orders group (25.77%), making them **key loyalty drivers**

 **💡 Recommendation for Very Recent Segment**